ddasilva64/ETLPPT23001esp/projects/docs/ux_customers_demography.md

 ### Demography

+#### Europe

+**_Warnings!_**:

-**_Warning!_**: Today we have war in Europe.
-There are three countries involved (Russian Federation, Belarus, and Ucraine).
-Europe total population (except countries at war) is 548,836,669 people.
-Europe, with sales currently, population is 217,896,925 people.
+- Today, Europe is at war again.
+There are three countries involved: the Russian Federation, Belarus, and Ukraine.
+- The total population of Europe (excluding countries at war) is 548,836,669 people.
+- The current **_Adventure Works Cycles, Inc._** market in Europe has a population of 217,896,925 people.
+- **_Adventure Works Cycles, Inc._** decides to expand markets to all the countries of Europe (except for the three countries indicated before).
+- **_Adventure Works Cycles, Inc._** decides to adopt additive manufacturing for 100% of its products in a three-year plan.
+- This will make it possible to manufacture according to the needs of very few people or just one, absolutely placing the customer at the center.
+- These measures will make marginal costs and fixed costs such as storage disappear.
+- As already mentioned, a usage and subscription spending model will be implemented that will eliminate the need for structural costs of the sales subsystem.
+These new business models should account for 80% of the business in the 3 years indicated.
+- Finally, it is decided that **_Adventure Works Cycles, Inc._** must be a data-driven company and must have software at its core.

 Atending to population (only) we have: